 Butter

 • Place potatoes and garlic in a large pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes. • Reserve 1½ cups potato cooking liquid (3 cups for 4 servings), then drain.
-You’ll finish the potatoes in Step 5.
+Bring to a boil and cook until tender, 15-20 minutes. • Reserve 1½ cups potato cooking liquid (3 cups for 4 servings), then drain and return to pot.
+Keep covered off heat until ready to mash.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add carrots and a pinch of salt.
 Cook, stirring occasionally, until browned and softened, 5-7 minutes.
-Transfer to a plate.
+Turn off heat; transfer to a plate.
 Wipe out pan.

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in same pan over medium-high heat.
-Add mushrooms; cook, stirring occasionally, until lightly browned and softened, 2-4 minutes. • Add a drizzle of oil, flour, and remaining rosemary; cook, stirring, until lightly browned, 2-3 minutes. • Whisk in 1 cup potato cooking liquid (2 cups for 4), chicken stock concentrate, and beef stock concentrate.
-Bring to a simmer and cook, whisking, until thickened, 3-5 minutes.
-Reduce heat to low; season with salt and pepper to taste.
+Add mushrooms; cook, stirring occasionally, until lightly browned and softened, 2-4 minutes. • Add a drizzle of oil, flour, and remaining rosemary; cook, stirring, until lightly browned, 2-3 minutes. • Whisk in 1 cup reserved potato cooking liquid (2 cups for 4), chicken stock concentrate, and beef stock concentrate.
+Bring to a simmer; cook, whisking, until thickened, 3-5 minutes.
+Reduce heat to low.
+Season with salt and pepper to taste.

-• Once potatoes are done, return to pot over medium heat.
-Add sour cream and mash, adding splashes of reserved potato cooking liquid as needed, until smooth and creamy.
-Cook, stirring occasionally, until mashed potatoes are warmed through, 1-2 minutes. • Turn off heat; stir in 2 TBSP butter (4 TBSP for 4 servings) until melted and combined.
+• Return pot with potatoes and garlic to medium heat.
+Add sour cream and mash, adding splashes of remaining reserved potato cooking liquid as needed, until smooth and creamy.
+Cook, stirring occasionally, until warmed through, 1-2 minutes. • Turn off heat; stir in 2 TBSP butter (4 TBSP for 4 servings) until melted and combined.
 Taste and season with salt and pepper.

 • Transfer patties back to pan with gravy; turn until evenly coated. • Divide mashed potatoes and carrots between shallow bowls or plates.
 Top mashed potatoes with patties and any remaining gravy.
 Garnish with scallion greens and serve.